 PRIVATE EQUITY OWNER HEALTHCARE COMPANY REVENUE FROM LATEST STATUTORY ACCOUNTS, £M administration at the end of 2010.
 Following a pre-packaged administration deal, former minority shareholder AXA Private Equity emerged in January 2011 as the majority stakeholder in the business for an investment of £7 million.
-Barclays, Royal Bank of Scotland, Lloyds and Bank of Ireland Ultralase Ltd - Acute medical / surgical hospital sector Ultralase is a chain of UK corrective eye laser clinics.
+Barclays, Royal Bank of Scotland, Lloyds and Bank of Ireland Ultralase Ltd Acute medical / surgical hospital sector Ultralase is a chain of UK corrective eye laser clinics.
 The company was acquired by private equity firm 3i Group for £174 million in February 2008.
-In a financial restructuring in February 2010, which wiped out 3i's investment, Ultralase was sold to CLVC Group Ltd, a company jointly owned by the private equity arms of Ultralase's senior debt lenders, Barclays, Royal Bank of Scotland, Lloyds and Bank of Ireland, with a minority stake held by management. £37.3m in the year to December 2010 Blackstone Group International Partners LLP owner until 2006 BVCA Member Southern Cross Healthcare Group plc - Elderly care home sector - Learning disabilities / mental health care home sector Southern Cross is included in this Table solely because of its past private equity ownership, which ended in 2006 when the company floated on the London Stock Exchange.
+In a financial restructuring in February 2010, which wiped out 3i's investment, Ultralase was sold to CLVC Group Ltd, a company jointly owned by the private equity arms of Ultralase's senior debt lenders, Barclays, Royal Bank of Scotland, Lloyds and Bank of Ireland, with a minority stake held by management. £37.3m in the year to December 2010 Blackstone Group International Partners LLP owner until 2006 BVCA Member Southern Cross Healthcare Group plc Elderly care home sector Learning disabilities / mental health care home sector Southern Cross is included in this Table solely because of its past private equity ownership, which ended in 2006 when the company floated on the London Stock Exchange.
 Until winding down from July 2011, Southern Cross had been the largest care home group in the UK.
 The company operated on a pure 'Opco' business model, choosing to dispose of all of its property assets to landlords from which it leased them back.
 The large scale Southern Cross business was put together in the early 2000's by US-based private equity group Blacksone through the purchase of three 'opcos' - Southern Cross, Highfield and Ashbourne - and the separate acquisition of care home landlord NHP plc in 2005.
-A year later, in March 2006, Blackstone sold NHP with its 294 freeholds to Royal Bank of Scotland for a sum reported to be £1 billion, leaving Southern Cross as the operator of the care homes paying an initial yield of 5.25%.
+A year later, in March 2006, Blackstone sold NHP with its 294 freeholds to Royal Bank of Soctland for a sum reported to be £1 billion, leaving Southern Cross as the operator of the care homes paying an initial yield of 5.25%.
 In July 2006 the company was floated on the London Stock Exchange.
-Following flotation Southern Cross pursued a successful policy of acquiring care home portfolios and recouping its acquisition costs by selling freeholds to property investors at a similar price, thus obtaining the operating business at zero cost, aided by its strong covenant and the low yields accepted by property investors.
-The acquisition model stalled in 2008 when, as a consequence of the global credit crisis and rise in yields expected by property investors, Southern Cross was unable to sell on the freeholds of the north east based Portland group of care homes acquired in March 2008 except at a book loss.
+Following flotation Southern Cross pursued a successful policy of acquiring care home portfolios and recouping its acquisition costs by selling freeholds to property investors.
+The acquisition model stalled in 2008 when, as a consequence of the global credit crisis and rise in yields expected by property investors.
+Southern Cross was unable to sell on the freeholds of the north east based Portland group of care homes acquired in March 2008 except at a book loss.
 The events, coupled with concerns about over-gearing and minimum future rent rises, precipitated a crash in the company's share price.
 By 2011 the company's financial position had worsened as a result of falling occupancy rates and a freeze in local authority fee rates.
-In June 2011 the company sought to buy time to facil £959m in the year to September 2010 restructuring by reducing the rents it paid to its landlords.
-However, only a month later the majority of landlords signalled their intention to take back their care homes and either operate them themselves (in the case of homes owned by the Four Seasons and Bondcare groups) or seek alternative operators.
-The orderly transfer of the entire Southern Cross portfolio to new operators was completed in November 2011.
+In June 2011 the company sought to buy time to facilitate a financial restructuring by reducing the rents it £959m in the year to September 2010 The orderly transfer of the entire Southern Cross portfolio to new operators was completed in November 2011.